HIGHLIGHTS-UK's Sunak gives budget update amid cost of living squeeze | Business

 The war's most significant impact domestically is on the cost of living.
 COVID and global factors meant goods and energy prices were already high: Statistics published this morning show that inflation in February was 6.2%, lower than the U.S. and broadly in line with the Euro area.
 Disruptions to global supply chains and energy markets combined with the economic response to Putin's aggression mean the OBR expect it to rise further, averaging 7.4% this year.

-ON FUEL DUTY I'm announcing three immediate measures.
-First, I'm going to help motorists.
-Today I can announce that for only the second time in 20 years, fuel duty will be cut.
+ON FUEL DUTY For only the second time in 20 years, fuel duty will be cut.
 Not by 1, not even by 2, but by 5 pence per litre.
 The biggest cut to all fuel duty rates – ever.

 And while some have called for the cut to last until August, I have decided it will be in place until March next year – a full 12 months.
 Together with the freeze, it's a tax cut this year for hard-working families and businesses worth over 5 billion pounds.
 And it will take effect from 1800 tonight.
 ON FURTHER SUPPORT